The Newtown Historic District [†] was listed on the National Register of Historic Places in 1979.

 Architecture

 Newtown is a living museum of architectural history.
-It possesses examples of major architectural styles dating from the late 17th to 20th century.
+There are examples of major architectural styles dating from the late 17th to 20th century.
 The 18th century buildings are generally grouped on what was the court house tract; even today they give the impression of the original small colonial village.
 Buildings of later architectural style extend from the original village in general chronological order to the periphery of the district.
 Although the district is large (230 buildings), it offers a pleasing visual impact because of the groupings of similar style buildings and the relatively few intrusions (39).

 Art